usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 **Note:**
  Agency-specific vehicles are increasingly designed to support agile, iterative delivery and human-centered design, providing a more flexible and responsive way to acquire digital services.

-**Activity – Vehicle match game:**
->Note for vendors: this is an optional in-class activity.

-In small groups, review different digital service needs.
-Match each need with a suitable supplier type and acquisition pathway, and explain your reasoning.

 ---

 ### Models of collaboration